Children’s Intensive Services

 Staff:

-Master’s level Clinical Case Managers have at least one year experience in the assessment and treatment of severely dysfunctional families and their children with mental illness/serious emotional disturbance while Bachelor level Case Managers have at least three years of supervised experience in the assessment and treatment of severely dysfunctional families and their children with mental illness/serious emotional disturbance.
+Master’s level clinicians have at least one year experience in the assessment and treatment of families and their children with mental illness/serious emotional disturbance while Bachelor level case managers have at least three years of supervised experience in the assessment and treatment of families and their children with mental illness/serious emotional disturbance.

-Children’s Services Supervisor is a Master’s level human services professional with at least three years experience in assessment and treatment of severely dysfunctional families and their children.
+Direct Support Professionals must successfully complete training.
+Family Intervention Services supervisor is a Master’s level child mental health professional with at least three years of experience in the treatment of families and their MI/SED children.

 Eligibility:

-- Under 18 years of age or parent of a young child that meets criteria.
+• Under 21 years of age or caregiver of a young child that meets criteria.

 Services: